asyncapi/optimizer/README.md

 # optimizer
 AsyncAPI offers many ways to reuse certain parts of the document like messages or schemas definitions or references to external files, not to even mention the traits.
-There is a need for a tool that can be plugged into any workflows and optimize documents that are generated from code, but not only.
+Purpose of **AsyncAPI Optimizer** is to enable different ways to optimize AsyncAPI files.
+It is a library that can be used in UIs and CLIs.
 ## Testing
 1) Clone the project
   `git https://github.com/asyncapi/optimizer.git`